Synthetixio/synthetix/docs/contracts/FeePool.md

 In principle a future version could support the current fee period by using the last debt ledger entry as the end index.

-!!! todo "Todo: Investigate the consequences of an old start index"
+!!!
+Bug "Todo: Investigate the consequences of an old start index"
     If the start index occurs earlier than the beginning of several fee periods, then can the debt ratio computations not correspond to overlapping periods?

 !!! caution "Potentially Misleading Comment"